S-Rombach/Predict_Diabetes_From_BRFSS2015/README.md

 ## File Structure

+* Journal.md: Journal of the project, capturing the thought, reasoning and decision process during the course of this project.
 * eda/eda_three_classes.ipynb: Exploratory data analysis of the training set.
 * model_training/
+  * best_model_logreg.ipynb: Best overall model using Logistic Regression.
   * dt_base_line_model.ipynb: Baseline model using Decision Trees.
   * lgreg_base_line_model_smote.ipynb: Training of a Logistic Regression model with upsampling by SMOTE.
   * multclf_base_line_model_smote.ipynb: Training of different classifiers as baselines with upsampling by SMOTE.